Homomorphisms between multidimensional constant-shape substitutions

-Then, to determine the nonexpansive half-spaces (or the nondeterministic directions) for $(X_{\zeta},S,\Z^{d})$ we will study the supporting hyperplanes to $\conv(F_{n}^{\zeta})$.
-To do this we will focus on the convex hull of the digit tile of the substitution.
-In general, this convex hull is not a polytope, i.e., can have at least a countable number of extreme points, even if the expansion map is a diagonal matrix, as we see in \cref{ExampleNonPolytopeDigitSet}:
+Then, to determine the nondeterministic directions for $(X_{\zeta},S,\Z^{d})$ we need to study the supporting hyperplanes to $\conv(F_{n}^{\zeta})$.
+To do this, we focus on the convex hull of the digit tile of the substitution.
+In general, this convex hull is not a polytope, i.e., it can have infinitely many extreme points, even if the expansion matrix is diagonal, as we see in \cref{ExampleNonPolytopeDigitSet}:

 \begin{example}[A digit tile, with a nonpolytope convex hull] Consider $L=\left( \right)$ and $F_{1}=\left\{(0,0),(0,1),(0,2),(1,0),(1,2),(1,-2)\right\}$.